PrefectHQ/prefect/docs/index.md

     ```

     !!! info "Guarding \__main__"
-        When using Python multiprocessing, best practice is to guard global-scope calls with `if __name__ == "__main__":`.
+        When using Python multiprocessing (as Dask does), best practice is to guard global-scope calls with `if __name__ == "__main__":`.
 This avoids an infinite recursion if you run the code as a standalone script (with certain process start methods).
 If you run the code interactively, you don't need the guard.

 === "Async concurrency"